Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Introduction

-The key contributions of this work are as follows: \begin{itemize} \item We introduce \name, a novel AllReduce algorithm that leverages bidirectional communication to improve the number of required communication steps by 50\% compared to traditional AllReduce approaches while reducing congestion by a factor three relative to Bruck. \name performs joint reductions from both incoming message per step to complete AllReduce in $\log_3 n$ steps. \item We derive theoretical bounds for \name and provide novel analytical insights into state-of-the-art algorithms for torus networks with respect to latency-, bandwidth-, and transmission delay optimality. \item We conduct large-scale evaluations using the Structural Simulation Toolkit (SST)~\cite{janssen2010simulator}, comparing existing AllReduce approaches and \name across message sizes from $32\,$B to $128\,$MiB for tori with $D=1,2,3$. \end{itemize}
+The key contributions of this work are as follows: \begin{itemize}[topsep=0pt,partopsep=0pt] \item We introduce \textsc{Trivance}, a novel AllReduce algorithm that leverages bidirectional communication to improve the number of required communication steps by 50\% compared to traditional AllReduce approaches while reducing congestion by a factor of three relative to Bruck. \textsc{Trivance} performs joint reductions from both incoming messages per step to complete AllReduce in $\log_3 n$ steps. \item We derive theoretical bounds for \textsc{Trivance} and provide novel analytical insights into state-of-the-art algorithms for torus networks with respect to latency-, bandwidth-, and transmission delay optimality. \item We conduct large-scale evaluations using the Structural Simulation Toolkit (SST)~\cite{janssen2010simulator}, comparing existing AllReduce approaches and \textsc{Trivance} across AllReduce sizes from $32\,$B to $128\,$MiB for tori with $D=1,2,3$. \item To support reproducibility and facilitate follow-up work, we release our simulation code and evaluation artifacts as open source: \url{https://doi.org/10.5281/zenodo.21180442}. \end{itemize}